LegendaryTunzeverywhere/NFT_Contract_Reader/README.md

     Replace `YOUR_*_RPC_URL` with the actual RPC URLs for the respective networks.
 You can obtain these URLs from services like Infura, Alchemy, or QuickNode.

+    **Important Security Note:** Be extremely cautious about storing your private key or other sensitive information directly in environment variables or in your code.
+It is recommended to use secure methods for managing sensitive information, such as a dedicated secrets management system.
+Ensure that your `.env` file is properly secured and is NOT committed to version control (e.g., by adding it to your `.gitignore` file).

 2.  **Install Dependencies:**

     Run the following command in the project directory to install the required dependencies: